numanSlm/SnowSled/README.md

 # SnowSled

+The aim of the tool is to execute DDL/DML on Snowflake using Python.

+## Installation

+- Install Python ([Python 3.6.5])
+- Install Required Dependencies (logging,sqlparse,pandas,requests,snowflake-python-connector)

 - This tool will not work for creation of Javascript/SQL based Procedures DDL.
 - DEBUG Logging available in Output folder in file LoggerDEBUG.log